matuzo/HTMHell/hell/adventcalendar/2024/24/index.md

 image: "advent24_24"
 ---

-This example is a classic (in a bad way), can cause quite some confusion for users of assistive technology (AT) but is also very easy to fix.
+This example is a classic - in a bad way - and can cause quite some confusion for users of assistive technology (AT).
+But it's also very easy to fix!
 It's the `<input>` element missing its dear friend, the `<label>`... 😭

 ## Bad code